 APAC Ecommerce is Mobile

-Criteo’s “State of Mobile Commerce“ report found 54% of all ecommerce transactions in Southeast Asia in the first half of 2016 were already conducted on a mobile device.
+Criteo’s “State of Mobile Commerce“ report found 54% of all Mobile eCommerce transactions in Southeast Asia in the first half of 2016 were already conducted on a mobile device.
 Additionally, mobile apps saw higher order values than desktop and mobile web for the first time

-These figures represent a 19% year-over-year region-wide increase, however at the national level we see massive skewing in mobile’s favor for certain countries.
+These figures represent a 19% year-over-year region-wide increase, however, at the national level we see massive skewing in mobile’s favour for certain countries.
 In Indonesia for example, 83% of the transactions logged for the period, were on smartphones.

 What About Social Commerce?

-The true volume of ecommerce in SEA is essentially impossible to trace, but it’s clearly way above the reported volumes.
+The true volume of mobile eCommerce in SEA is essentially impossible to trace, but it’s clearly way above the reported volumes.